 - Diversity management, language planning and indigenous minorities

 - A special session will be devoted to decolonizing research, management practices and policy writing.

 Throughout lectures, roundtables and workshops, an international roster of speakers from a variety of fields (sociolinguistics, sociology, anthropology, cultural and media studies) will share their research and insights.
 During our workshops, several partner organizations and institutes will contribute with their expertise and specific challenges: summer school participants will work together with lecturers using specific case studies to put into practice theoretical tools and try out policy writing.

-This summer course is the first edition of the Leeuwarden Summer School on Cultural and Linguistic Diversity.
+This summer course is the second edition of the Leeuwarden Summer School on Cultural and Linguistic Diversity.
 This annual summer school explores how cultural and linguistic diversity is at the base of social, economic and educational inequalities.
 We believe that managing diversity through specific policies in different societal domains is a key to a sustainable society, where the well-being of each citizen is valued.
 Mismanagement of diversity, on the other hand, results in the waste of a large pool of skills, knowledge and human potential, entailing endless social costs for our communities.
 Staying on top of these challenges requires advanced and interdisciplinary knowledge from the side of researchers, policy-makers and practitioners and we aim to contribute to this with a series of summer schools.
 Each year, the summer school will focus on a different theme related to cultural and linguistic diversity.